in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 - Getting better at what you do.
 - Expanding your horizons.

-> Infact, this belief in continuous learning is what made me choose the name - in28Minutes.
+Infact, this belief in continuous learning is what made me choose the name - in28Minutes.

-Everybody has their own dreams.
-- Somebody wants to learn something.
-- Somebody wants to be something.
-- Somebody wants to do something.

-But how do you make your dreams come true?

 > I'm a great believer that if you spend 30 minutes every day taking a small step towards your dream, you will reach the top 5% of whichever career path you choose.
 And that where in28Minutes comes from.